 You may also know this last pick by its other name: Canadian bacon.
 So no surprise, it was invented here.
 The brined pork loin creation was cooked up in Toronto in the 1800s.
 It’s often the source of light controversy though, when visitors are surprised to find something other than the crunchy goodness they’re used to when they order bacon on the menu.

 So there you have it!
-Discussing all these Canadian food inventions sure has made us hungry.
+Discussing all these foods invented in Canada sure has made us hungry.
 Did any of the items on this list surprise you?